ntskpto/netskope-how/readme.md

 terraform works with so called workspaces, so you can switch into individual "working environments".
 One can create multiple lab environments in different workingspaces at the same time.

-Every workspace creates a DNS subzone of sselab.eu in the initials workspace
+Every workspace creates a DNS subzone of sselab.eu in the initials of the workspace

 terraform.state will be saved on remote S3 buckets with versioning, encryption enabled in DynamoDB